ITT-21SS-UR/assignment-5-text-entry-lm/text_input.md

 C4: input with autocompletion + text 2

-A control variable was the language the texts were written in, in this case German.
 Two different texts were chosen to migitate learning effects.
 A confounding variable might be the varying difficulty of these texts but these shouldn’t cause a problem because of the counterbalancing applied to every trial.

 ## Custom Input Technique

 We enhanced the the keyboard input with an autocomplete functionality provided by the *QCompleter* Class from Qt [3].
 Possible autocompletions were shown as small dropdown list (limited to 3 entries each for clarity) after at least 3 characters had been entered.

-We chose to let the user select one of these three options by pressing the 1, 2 or 3 on the keyboard (the topmost item would therefore be selectable by pressing ‘1’) instead of selecting them with arrow keys and the enter key so it will be faster as the arrow keys are generally farther away from the regular finger positions when entering text than the number keys at the top of the keyboard.
+We chose to let the user select one of these three options by pressing the 1, 2 or 3 on the keyboard (the topmost item would therefore be selectable by pressing ‘1’) instead of selecting them with arrow keys and the enter key so it will be faster as the arrow keys are generally further away from the regular finger positions when entering text than the number keys at the top of the keyboard.
 To prevent users from using the enter key despite the instruction to use 1, 2 or 3 we blocked the key press event of the enter key in the PyQt application.
 This way we could control that every participant used the same techniques when interacting with the autocompletion.
 The stylesheet for the dropdown elements has also been adjusted so it won’t show any highlights which might tempt an user to select this element with the enter key even though this is not possible.

 The QCompleter needs a corpus or any other model of strings to generate autocompletion results.
 As our texts were in German, a German corpus was needed as well.
 For this, we use the TIGER corpus hosted by the University of Stuttgart, which consists of words from the german newspaper “Frankfurter Rundschau” [4].